 For sports and recreation there are three city parks, a public swimming pool, tennis courts, rodeo grounds, shooting range, and motocross racetrack.
 The town also has natural hot springs and mineral baths that are available year-round.
 Hometown activities include barbecues, softball tournaments, homecoming reunions and the Fourth of July Celebration.
 An annual town event, the Fourth of July Celebration, draws visitors from several states with great food, dancing and games for the kids.
 A dazzling fireworks display makes for a spectacular finale.

-Caliente is conveniently located within some of the most beautiful country in the state.
+Caliente is conveniently located within some of the most beautiful countryside in the state.
 To the south is magnificent Rainbow Canyon, with the oasis-like setting of Kershaw-Ryan State Park just 2 miles south of the city center.
 Within 50 miles of the town are four other state parks: Beaver Dam, Cathedral Gorge, Spring Valley, and Echo Canyon.

 RV park has 39 spaces.